unraid/docs/docs/unraid-os/manual/storage-management.md

 (deprecated) reiserfs.
 A multiple-device pool may only be formatted with btrfs.

-Note: Something else to be aware of: Let\'s say you have a 2-device btrfs pool.
-This will be what btrfs calls \"raid1\" and what most people would understand to be \"mirrored disks\".
+Note: Something else to be aware of: Let's say you have a 2-device btrfs pool.
+This will be what btrfs calls "raid1" and what most people would understand to be "mirrored disks".
 Well, this is mostly true in that the same data exists on both disks but not necessarily at the block-level.
-Now let\'s say you create another pool, and what you do is un-assign one of the devices from the existing 2-device btrfs pool and assign it to this pool.
+Now let's say you create another pool, and what you do is un-assign one of the devices from the existing 2-device btrfs pool and assign it to this pool.
 Now you have x2 single-device btrfs pools.
 Upon array Start user might understandably assume there are now x2 pools